 - Download the Dropbox app for iOS or Android and complete the mobile “Get Started” tour.

-In order to gain even more space on Dropbox you can work on several other methods: you can share Dropbox with your friends (up to 32 people) with your unique link and get an extra 500MB for each friend who signs up and installs Dropbox; you can also simply install the Mailbox app for iOS or Android, link your Dropbox account with it and get 1GB of Dropbox free space; from time to time Dropbox launches different challenges for its users, where you can get quite some Dropbox space for free.
+In order to gain even more space on Dropbox you can work on several other methods: you can share Dropbox with your friends (up to 32 people) with your unique link and get an extra 500MB for each friend who signs up and installs Dropbox; from time to time Dropbox launches different challenges for its users, where you can get quite some Dropbox space for free.
 These promos are usually announced on Dropbox blog, so be sure to follow.

 And the last but not least, you can always go ahead and upgrade your Dropbox account to a Plus.
 Not a free option, but gives you 1TB of Dropbox space.

-Once you've gained enough of Dropbox space (is there ever enough of something?) you may need an answer to the question: "How to use Dropbox on Mac?" or "Where does one get Dropbox app for Mac?".
+Once you've gained enough of Dropbox space (is there ever enough of something?) you may need an answer to the question: "How to use Dropbox on Windows?" or "Where does one get Dropbox app for Windows?".

-We happen to know a lovely client for Dropbox for Mac – CloudMounter
+We happen to know a lovely client for Dropbox for Windows – CloudMounter

-With CloudMounter app you can easily mount Dropbox as a Mac disk, as many accounts as you may have, and manage them uber conveniently in your Finder.
+With CloudMounter app you can easily mount Dropbox as a Windows disk, as many accounts as you may have, and manage them uber conveniently in your Explorer.
 You can download, upload, and edit your Dropbox files right there.
-CloudMounter helps you kill two birds with one stone as additionally to being able to work with Dropbox in Finder it also saves your Mac disk space as it doesn't require you to save any Dropbox files on your computer while working with them.
+CloudMounter helps you kill two birds with one stone as additionally to being able to work with Dropbox in Explorer it also saves your Windows disk space as it doesn't require you to save any Dropbox files on your computer while working with them.
 Everything stays in the cloud while you are working with your documents as if they were on the hard drive.

 CloudMounter offers you the possibility to encrypt all data stored in your Dropbox account with a high-level security methods.